chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 - _Document Links_: compute and resolve links inside a document.
 - _Document Colors_: compute and resolve colors inside a document to provide color picker in editor.

-The [Programmatic Language Features](/api/language-extensions/programmatic-language-features) topic describes each of the language features above and provides guidance on how to implement them either through the language server protocol or by using the extensibility API directly from your extension.
+The [Programmatic Language Features](/api/language-插件/programmatic-language-features) topic describes each of the language features above and provides guidance on how to implement them either through the language server protocol or by using the extensibility API directly from your 插件.

 ### Incremental Text Document Synchronization

-The example uses the simple text document manager provided by the `vscode-languageserver` module to synchronize documents between VS Code and the language server.
+The example uses the simple text document manager provided by the `vscode-languageserver` module to synchronize documents between Baosky and the language server.

 This has two drawbacks: